HX-Rd/GithubAuthLib/README.md

 Lets go over the config variables

 ### clientId
+*Required*
 This is your google clientId.
 You can create an app here [Github Apis](https://developer.github.com/apps/building-github-apps/creating-a-github-app/) and there is a lot of documentation online if you run into trouble.

 ### codeRedirectUrl
+*Required*
 Since github only allows code flow login, you need to provide a server endpoint where you send your code to.
 This means that you will have to set up a server your self to handle this and have your client secret stored there.
 Luckily this is really easy to do thanks to this repository here [Gatekeeper](https://github.com/prose/gatekeeper).
 If you have an azure account or an heroku account this is just a one button install.
 If not, there are some instructions on how to set this up in the repo.
 For further details go to the gatekeeper repo.

 ### redirectUrl
+*Required*
 Where your token is redirected from github, you will have to setup this redirect url on your app.
 You do that under your github account -> go to settings -> go to developer settings -> select your app and setup your callback.
 This is also where you get your clientId and clientSecret.
 The base address should be your app host ( localhost:4200 usually when deving ) and the endpoint to where the token is recived.
 In the example we use `authcallback`, this value does not matter so much sine the library takes care of registering this route for you and hooks upp the `LoginComnent` for you on that route.
 Just make sure that the route is registered on the github app.

 ### redirectAfterLogin
+*Required*
 Where you want the application to redirect after a successfull login.
 In the example we are using the value `/success` but you should point it to a route where you want to redirect to.
 The path value is relative and should start with a forward slash.

 ### redirectAfterLogout
+*Required*
 This is much like the `redirectAfterLogin` only for when we logout.

+### scopes
+*Optional*
+*Default is an array with one value 'user'*
+This is an array of scopes to request when doing the login.
+For full list of supported scope values take a look at githubs documentation [Github scopes](https://developer.github.com/apps/building-oauth-apps/understanding-scopes-for-oauth-apps/)

 ## Seting up the login link
 Here is an example on how to setup a navbar with the login link ( we will just use app.component here in this example )